-- · San Diego/St. Paul -Face to Face & Fully Online - M.Div.
+- · St. Paul, Online - · M.Div.

 A concentration in Christian Thought is designed to enable M.Div. students to focus on the intellectual exploration of the Christian faith and the intersection of Christianity and culture.
 It serves students who desire church ministry vocations in teaching, discipleship, and apologetics as well as students who may wish to go on for further graduate study in theological studies.
 Students participate in internships with the Office of Formation, Supervised Ministry, and Placement.
 Those who sense a call to teaching, outreach, or discipleship ministry using the concentration in Christian Thought may develop their internships with those ministries in view.
 Concentration requires 12 credits of courses in the Theological Studies and/or Philosophy of Religion subject areas.